Blog

 Table 1: Focus metals’ concentration in PCBs of different e-waste categories.

-Table 2: The average value of each metal in different e-waste categories in 2019. *Price per kg of metal is the average price for 2019.
+Table 2: The average value of each metal in different e-waste categories in 2025. *Price per kg of metal is the price as of September 2025.
 The total prices and calculations are an estimate.
 The prices and values are in US dollars.

 In the following chart we can see a distribution of metals in the e-waste by value, rather than by metal content: